What Does Backstop Mean in Finance?

 For investors, backstops offer a level of protection against potential losses.
 In certain investment vehicles, a backstop fund may be established to cover any losses incurred by investors.
 This encourages investors to participate, knowing that their downside risk is limited.

-Related Article: What Is a Tranche in Finance?
+Related Article: What is CCAR in Finance?

 Conclusion